UniversalDependencies/docs/_u-dep/xcomp.md

 ### The Inherited Subject Criterion

-In examples like "I consider her honest", the UD analysis corresponds to traditional grammar and what was termed "raising to object" in early generative grammar: the nominal "her" in these constructions is treated as the object of the higher clause (as its accusative morphology and ability to passivize suggests).
+In examples like “I consider her honest”, the UD analysis corresponds to traditional grammar and what was termed "raising to object" in early generative grammar: the nominal "her" in these constructions is treated as the object of the higher clause (as its accusative morphology and ability to passivize suggests).

 Note that the above condition “without its own subject” does not mean that a clause is an `xcomp` just because its subject is not _overt._ The subject must be necessarily inherited from a fixed position in the higher clause.
 That is, there should be no available interpretation where the subject of the lower clause may be distinct